 The Lecturer will be evaluated by students, peers and supervisors as demonstrating consistently high quality teaching.
-Indicators include:
+Indicators include

 - 1. Evidence that students perceive the course to be of value as indicated by the College mean on course evaluations. - 2.
 Evidence that students perceive the course to be of quality as indicated by the College mean on course evaluations. - 3.
-Evidence that the instructor has demonstrated appropriate laboratory management techniques (if applicable). - 4.
+Evidence that the instructor has demonstrated appropriate laboratory management technique (if applicable). - 4.
 Evidence that the instructor has demonstrated professional standards of supervision (if applicable). - 5.
-Evidence of successful integration of technology into curricula/teaching. - 6.
-Development of pedagogical methods and materials that demonstrate a significant impact on learning. - 7.
-Evidence of participation in professional development to demonstrate knowledge of current information in his/her file.
+Evidence of successful integration of technology into teaching. - 6.
+Evidence of participation in professional development to demonstrate knowledge of current information in his/her field. - 7.
+Development of pedagogical methods and materials that demonstrate a significant impact on learning.